 the guardian project

-an agriculture & conservation initiative generating an ever-growing amount of benefit and good
+a conservation-through-permaculture community development initiative generating an ever-growing amount of benefit and good

 in the Great Lakes area of East Africa.